leishanai/Text_Generation_with_Attention_Mechanism/README.md

 To resolve the issue, one can resort to attention mechanism.
 Attention mechanism calculates the importances of words in output and input.
 Therefore, it is a very efficient way to generate output with different contributions from all input.
 The concept was first referred and clearly stated from [Attention Is All You Need](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).

-In this project, I focused on how to implement attention mechanism into vanilla seq2seq model. (pic from cs224n stanford)
+In this project, I focused on how to implement attention mechanism into vanilla seq2seq model.

 ## Data Preparation